MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-as-an-integrated-app.md

 ---
-title: Install Sales agent in Outlook
+title: Install Sales agent in Outlook and Microsoft 365 Copilot
-description: Learn how to install, manage, and update the Sales agent in Microsoft 365 with this comprehensive guide. ms.date: 06/03/2026 ms.topic: install-set-up-deploy ms.service: microsoft-365-copilot-sales
+description: Learn how to install, manage, and update the Sales agent in Microsoft 365 with this comprehensive guide. ms.date: 06/23/2026 ms.topic: install-set-up-deploy ms.service: microsoft-365-copilot-sales
 author: sbmjais